Hypothyroid, Sluggish or Low Thyroid

 What are the tests for the thyroid?

-• Free T4.
+- Free T4.
 This test measures the hormone that your thyroid is responsible for making.
 Low levels indicate hypothyroidism.
-Normally this level is 12-22 pmol/L, although the average for a healthy thyroid in my practice is around 14-16 pmol/L.
+Normally, this level is 12-22 pmol/L, although my standard for a healthy thyroid is around 14-17 pmol/L.

-• Free T3.
+- Free T3.
 This is the active form of thyroid hormone.
-This is what regulates your metabolism, your body temperature, and gives you energy.
-Normally the range for free T3 is 3.5-6.5 pmol/L. I find 4.0-5.0 pmol/L to be best for free T3 in healthy patients.
+This regulates your metabolism and body temperature and gives you energy.
+Normally, the range for free T3 is 3.5-6.5 pmol/L. Between 4.0 and 5.0 pmol/L is best for free T3 in healthy patients.

-• Reverse T3.
-Under conditions of stress or increased inflammation, your thyroid hormone, T4, can be overly converted into an inactive form of T3 known as reverse T3.
+- Reverse T3.
+Under stress or increased inflammatory conditions, your thyroid hormone, T4, can be overly converted into an inactive form of T3 known as reverse T3.
 Because it is inactive, it can block the effects of active T3, causing symptoms of an underactive thyroid.

 What causes an underactive thyroid?

-This varies from person to person, which is why naturopathic medicine is an excellent option.
+This varies from person to person, so naturopathic medicine is an excellent option.
 We treat you as an individual and source out why you specifically are having thyroid issues.
 Common causes of thyroid problems:

 Nutritional deficiency

 The thyroid requires copper, zinc, selenium, iodine, and tyrosine to work normally.
-Too much iodine can be harmful to your thyroid, as can too little iodine.
+Too much iodine can be harmful to the thyroid, as can too little.
 Always consult a professional before supplementing with iodine.

 Autoimmune thyroiditis or Hashimoto’s

-Hashimoto’s is actually quite common.
-Determining if this is the problem requires testing of anti-TPO and anti-thyroglobulin.
-These are often not done, even with an obvious thyroid problem.
+Hashimoto’s is quite common.
+Determining if this is the problem requires testing of anti-TPO and anti-thyroglobulin antibodies, which are often not done, even with an obvious thyroid problem.
 If these antibodies are positive, the right approach is to moderate your immune system.

 Environmental toxins and hormone disruptors

-Mercury is hard on your thyroid.
-Air and water pollution are sources of mercury exposure, along with consumption of certain types of fish and seafood and amalgam fillings.
+Mercury and other heavy metals are hard on your thyroid.
+Air and water pollution are sources of mercury exposure, along with consuming certain types of fish, seafood and amalgam fillings.
 Xenoestrogens or environmental estrogens like BPA have been shown to disrupt thyroid hormones¹.

 Stress

-Stress can disrupt the endocrine system generally and also negatively impact your immune system.
+Stress can generally disrupt the endocrine system and negatively impact your immune system.

 Can a Naturopathic Doctor Treat Hypothyroidism?